Overview

 StatusIndicates the state of the process instance.
 Offers distinct values:

 CREATEDVisible if there’s an error during process creation.
-Displays as “Started” without errors.
+Displays as STARTED if there were no errors during creation.

 STARTEDIndicates the current running status of the process.